lyynxxx/stakingnode/os/README.md

 ## Thingking about the users and system access

-I only need one user, who can log into the system.
-This non-privilegised user can then use sudo or "su -" to do system administration tasks.
+I only need one user, who can log into the system (and thats NOT the root user!).
+This non-privilegised user can then use sudo or "su -" (?) to do system administration tasks.
 But always using passwords!
 NEVER EVER use passwordless sudo!

 Also, the user can log in with ssh keys only.
 I don't allow any passwords.
 No weak nor strong passwords.
 Although passwords are sent to the server in a secure manner, they are generally not complex or long enough to be resistant to repeated, persistent attackers.
 Modern processing power combined with automated scripts makes brute-forcing a password-protected account very possible.